Building Number Sense Through Routines

 Number Talks: Provide a math problem for the class.
 For example, “Is 12 x 3 closer to 30 or 40?”
 Or, “Make the number 132.
 Use the numbers 200, 2, 3, 5, 9 to get there.
 You can multiply, divide, add, or subtract, but you can only use each number once.”
 Or, offer another math riddle or brain teaser.

 Before asking students to work on the problem or solve it, ask students to do a “Turn and Chat.”
-In this activity, students talk with their neighbours about different strategies they could use to solve the problem and what they think the answer might be.
+In this activity, students talk with their neighbors about different strategies they could use to solve the problem and what they think the answer might be.
 Then, encourage children to share strategies with the whole class.

 With the first problem, students might explain that they solved the multiplication this way: 10 x 3 + 3 x 2.
-Others may have solved the multiplication by memorising 12 x 3 or simply estimating.
+Others may have solved the multiplication by memorizing 12 x 3 or simply estimating.
 Yet others may have solved this way: 3 x 5 + 3 x 5 + 2 x 3.

 Ball Toss: Use a permanent marker to write numbers all over a big, soft ball.
 Then, have students toss the ball.
 As they toss, each student says the number that their thumb lands closest to and adds it to the previous number.
 Students continue adding the numbers until they reach a certain threshold such as 100.
 Alternatively, ask students to multiply, divide, subtract, etc.